Tirilye

-Tirilye (also known as Zeytinbağı, Olive yard) is a town in Bursa Province, Turkey, situated 12 km west of Mudanya along the Marmara seashore.
+Tirilye (between 1968 and 2012: Zeytinbağı, "Olive yard") is a neighbourhood of the municipality and district of Mudanya, Bursa Province, Turkey.
+Its population is 1,409 (2022).
+With the 2013 Turkish local government reorganisation, its town (belde) status and its municipality (belediye) were abolished, and it was made a neighbourhood (mahalle).
+It is situated 12 km west of Mudanya along the Marmara seashore.
 The area, which was inhabited since the eighth century BC, was formerly known as Τρίγλεια, Trigleia or Βρύλλειον, Brylleion in Greek.
-The most important historical structure in Trilye (Triglia) is that of the Byzantine Haghios Stefanos Church (Hinolakkos Monastery, 780 AC), known today as the Fatih Mosque.
+The most important historical structure in Tirilye (Triglia) is that of the Byzantine Haghios Stefanos Church (Hinolakkos Monastery, 780 AC), known today as the Fatih Mosque.
 Mudanya, a residential and commercial development in this township is under state protection as a historical site.

-Trilye has been an important religious center for Greek Orthodox Christians during Byzantine Empire.
+Tirilye has been an important religious center for Greek Orthodox Christians during Byzantine Empire.
 Of most churches and monasteries only ruins remain.
-Trilye is a first level protected area since 1981 (decision of the High Council of Monuments 12588/13.3.1981) because of the Byzantine and Ottoman architectural monuments and is considered as an open-air museum thanks to the historical buildings and houses.
+Tirilye is a first level protected area since 1981 (decision of the High Council of Monuments 12588/13.3.1981) because of the Byzantine and Ottoman architectural monuments and is considered as an open-air museum thanks to the historical buildings and houses.

-Only 2500 people currently live in the town due to the impact of the 1923 population exchange between Greece and Turkey.
+Only 1,400 people currently live in the town due to the impact of the 1923 population exchange between Greece and Turkey.
 Greek houses were built at the end of the 18th and 19th century prior to the population exchange between Greece and Turkey.
-Today, the town is under the protection of the Ministry of Culture meaning that old houses cannot be destroyed or rebuild in a different style to the original one.
+Today, the town is under the protection of the Ministry of Culture meaning that old houses cannot be destroyed or rebuilt in a different style to the original one.
 The place is known for its olives and had historically been inhabited by Greek artisans engaged in the silk trade.